Learn about Daily Wonder's sophisticated curriculum, how to homeschool, and how to support your child to meet the world with purpose.

-All of this content can either be downloaded and/or printed off by you at home, or you can have it open on your laptop while your morning lesson is taking place - it's up to you.
+All of our daily lesson plans can either be downloaded and/or printed off by you at home, or you can have it open on your laptop while your morning lesson is taking place - it's up to you.

 What?
 I don't have to do any lesson planning?
 You're doing it all for me?

 Yep, that's right, we are doing all the hard work of daily lesson planning so you can be present for the wonder.

 A full year includes 10 months with 20 days of lesson planning per month.